 2. MATERIALS AND METHODS:

-The field experiment was conducted during Kharif season of 2023.
+The field experiment was conducted during the Kharif season (write the months)2023.
 The present investigation was done to understand the ‘‘Effect of Nano DAP and Urea on growth, yield and quality of chilli (Capsicum annuum L.)’’ variety Prachi with spacing 6 x 1 ft.
 (R x P) which was carried out at Research Farm, MGM Nanasaheb Kadam College of Agriculture, Gandheli, Chhatrapati Sambhajinagar (M.S), India.
 The experiment was laid out in Randomized block design (RBD) with nine treatments and three replications.
 The treatments were comprises viz., T1: RDF, T2: RDF + Nano urea @ 0.2 % drenching at 30 DAT, T3: RDF + Nano urea @ 0.4 % drenching at 30 DAT, T4: RDF + Nano DAP @ 0.2 % drenching at 30 DAT, T5: RDF + Nano DAP @ 0.4 % drenching at 30 DAT, T6: RDF + Nano urea @ 0.2 % drenching at 30 DAT & 45 DAT, T7: RDF + Nano urea @ 0.4 % drenching at 30 DAT & 45 DAT, T8: RDF + Nano DAP @ 0.2 % drenching at 30 DAT & 45 DAT, T9: RDF + Nano DAP @ 0.4 % drenching at 30 DAT & 45 DAT.
 The soils of the experimental site was belonged to order Inceptisol (Vertic Haplustept).
 The experimental soils were moderately alkaline in nature and low insoluble salts content.
 Medium in CaCO3, low in organic carbon, available N, P and very high in K. The available Zn and Fe was deficient and available Mn, Cu, Mo and B were sufficient.
 The nutrients were applied through fertilizers (urea, single super phosphate, muriate of potash and diammonium phosphate).
 The recommended dose of fertilizer (RDF) applied to chilli was 100:50:50 kg N, P2O5 and K2O ha-1.
 Observations were recorded at different stages of growth periods and studied for growth parameters like plant height, number of leaves per plant, fruit length, fruit girth, average fruit weight, yield and quality parameters TSS and ascorbic acid content.
 The height of five randomly selected plants from each plot was measured in cm with of a 100 cm meter scale from ground level to tip of the shoot at 60, 90 and 120 DAT stage.
 The results obtained were statistically analyzed and appropriately interpreted as per the methods described in “Statistical method for Agricultural Workers” by Panse and Sukhatme (1985).
 Appropriate standard error (S.E.) critical differences (C.D.) at 5 per cent levels were worked out for interpretation of results.

 3. RESULT AND DISCUSION: